Manirajkumar1/E-learning/README.md

 # E-Learning Platform

 This is a full-stack E-Learning platform built with React, Redux Toolkit, and Express.
 The platform allows users to browse, purchase, and take courses.
-It also includes an admin panel for managing courses and lectures.
+It also includes an admin panel for managing courses and lectures.[live](https://e-learning-ebrd.onrender.com)

 ## Features